BishopAriana/Superstore-EDA/README.md

 Due to the recent growth of competition in the market, RetailGiant wants to do an analysis to find out what works best for them.

 In my preliminary exploration, I discovered possible problem areas to investigate further.
 The areas of concern are: the Central and South regions, the Coporate customer segment, and the Furniture product category (specifically tables).
-A more thorough analysis must be done to track down the root cause of the major profit losses in these areas and to see if any of the losses in these areas are connected.
+A more thorough analysis must be done to track down the root cause of the YoY decline in profits in these areas.

 ---